Scorpinaus/ComfyUI-DiffusersLoader/README.md

 Select the name of the diffusers checkpoint folder from the dropdown list and connect the nodes.

-Take note for SD3, AuraFlow and Flux:
-- The first run through will be slightly slower due to creation of a combined_safetensors.safetensors

 ## Limitations & Future Improvements
 - Add support for other compatible diffusers format checkpoints
-- For AuraFlow and SD3, the loading and combining for the combined_model.safetensors will have a delay for low-vram or low-system ram machines
+  - Future model_types:
+    - HunyuanDiT
+    - PixArt
+    - Kolors
+    Note: This will need to raise a PR on main comfyUI repo
+- For Flux, use of default weight_dtype would OOM (Use fp8-based d-types)

 ## Contributing